Barton in Fabis

 The name originates from an older name, "Barton in the Beans" (Fabis being Latin for 'bean', in the ablative plural), apparently referring to the beans grown in the village.
 This name was also used for a Leicestershire village, Barton in the Beans, which has retained its name.

-A new location within the parish, Fairham is being developed adjacent to the Nottingham built up area.
-This will eventually take up over 600 acre and provide residential, industrial and other amenities and facilities such as retail, school, community centre, health centre, sports pitches, community parks and woodland.
+A proposal to split the civil parish into two would be unanimously voted for by the Rushcliffe Borough Council on 5 March 2026 after residents were consulted on 7 June 2025, with 97% of respondents agreeing.
+The new civil parish to the east is for Fairham, a new suburb to the south of Clifton.